Chronology of the Second Vatican Council: Schema on the Church in the Modern World

 Certain themes could be found throughout the document, such as the dignity of the human person, the need for solidarity among people of all racial, ethnic, religious or socioeconomic groups and the obligation of all people to work for a world of greater justice.
 The schema presented the Church as a beacon of hope in a troubled world and a helpmate for all persons of good will.
 While the Church had a specific message to present to the world – that of the Gospel – she wanted to play a "servant" role, and was ready to "dialogue" with the modern world in a search for solutions.
 And she even acknowledged that the world could help the Church be true to herself.

 Most speakers welcomed the schema.
 Few thought it was a bad idea in principle, but there were many suggestions to improve it.
 From the conservatives: the Church should be talking more about its supernatural mission than about human endeavours, and the schema should contain a condemnation of Marxism.
 From the reformers: the schema should promote the position of women in society; there should be a strong condemnation of racism; the schema should condemn nuclear war.

 The most interesting result of the discussion was the division it created among the reform-minded bishops and theologians.
 The French loved the document, which reflected typical concerns of recent French theology, while the Germans thought it was too optimistic and discounted the sinfulness of the world.
 Congar and Daniélou represented the first view, Rahner and Ratzinger the second.

 The appendix on marriage and the family caused fireworks.
 The conservatives were indignant that:

 – the text treated the two traditional ends of marriage (procreation of children and mutual love of the spouses) as if they were of equal importance, while the long-standing position had been that procreation was the "primary" end;

 – the text said the spouses were entitled to decide the number of children they would have;

 – the text did not explicitly reaffirm the recent popes' condemnation of birth control.

 Birth control was the burning issue of the day.
 In 1963 Pope John had set up a papal commission to study the issue.
 There was a general understanding that the council should avoid discussing the issue and wait until the papal commission had reported.
 But that was easier said than done.
 Various Council Fathers began suggesting that perhaps the time had come to revisit the Church's ban on contraception.

-After 21/2 weeks of debate, the schema was returned for revision by the joint Commission that had produced it.
+After two and a half weeks of debate, the schema was returned for revision by the joint Commission that had produced it.